CD-i: Legacy

 After its discontinuation, the CD-i was overwhelmingly panned by critics who blasted its graphics, games, and controls.
 Microsoft CEO Bill Gates admitted that initially he "was worried" about the CD-i due to Philips' heavy support for the device and its two-pronged attack on both the games console and PC markets, but that in retrospect, "It was a device that kind of basically got caught in the middle.
 It was a terrible game machine, and it was a terrible PC."
 The CD-i's various controllers were ranked the fifth worst video game controller by IGN editor Craig Harris.
 PC World ranked it as fourth on their list of "The 10 Worst Video Game Systems of All Time".
 Gamepro.com listed it as number four on their list of The 10 Worst-Selling Consoles of All Time.
 In 2008, CNET listed the system on its list of the worst game console(s) ever.
 In 2007, GameTrailers ranked the Philips CD-i as the fourth worst console of all time in its Top 10 Worst Console lineup.

-In later retrospective years, the CD-i has become (infamously) best known for its video games, particularly those from the Nintendo-licensed The Legend of Zelda series, considered by many to be of poor taste.
+In later retrospective years, the CD-i has become (infamously) best known for its video games, particularly those from the Nintendo-licensed Mario and The Legend of Zelda series, considered by many to be of poor taste.
 Games that were most heavily criticized include Hotel Mario, Link: The Faces of Evil, Zelda: The Wand of Gamelon, and Zelda's Adventure.
 EGM's Seanbaby rated The Wand of Gamelon as one of the worst video games of all time.
 However, Burn:Cycle was positively received by critics and has often been held up as the standout title for the CD-i.